euanlimzx/Canvas-Kaltura-Downloader/README.md

-this chrome extension helps you download lecture videos from Canvas, specifically those hosted by Kaltura
+This chrome extension allows you to download lectures from Canvas, specifically those hosted on Kaltura

-credits
-- forked chrome extension boiler plate
-- UI elements taken from UIVerse